 Question: Have you ever bought something, worn it for a special occasion, and then returned it?
 The answer to this question would be you are cheap.
 Instead of going this route, you could buy from consignment stores or rent for special occasions.

-Buying cheap clothes or cheap anything that needs to be replaced shortly after purchase is a waste of time, money and energy.
+Buying cheap clothes or cheap anything that needs to be replaced shortly after the purchase is a waste of time, money, and energy.
 It is much better to spend more money upfront and the item will last for the long haul.

 As we move into talking about gifts, keep in mind that a quality piece of clothing is a gift that will keep giving for a long time (unless it’s for a growing child!).

 Question: Is re-gifting the candle you were given at Christmas frugal or cheap?
 This is a gray area.
 There are some that consider it cheap.
 There are others that consider it frugal but thoughtless.

 What are some frugal gifts you ask?
 That depends on how handy you or your spouse are.
 There are hundreds of frugal gift ideas.
 You could design a personalized t-shirt (Cafepress), Custom painted wine glasses, and a bottle of wine, Netflix, or Amazon Prime subscription.

 For the person who has everything, the gift of time is the best of all.
 Create custom coupons for the person to redeem.

 So, you know that your mother, wife, and Aunt Maude have birthdays every year.
 There is also Christmas to save for.
 Plan ahead and pre-fund an account for gifts to remove the stress of gift-giving.